How to Write an Effective Letter to Your Policy Maker

 With increased security on Capitol Hill, postal mail can take anywhere from four to six weeks to reach your legislator.
 If your message is urgent, such as related to an upcoming vote, send a personalized email or fax instead.
-Follow these simple steps to ensure your letter is as effective as possible:

 - Address your letter correctly.
 Be sure you have the correct address and salutation on your letter.
 You can find the address of all of your legislators here by simply entering your zip code.
-If you are sending an email, many offices require you to fill out a webform, rather the send an email to a specific person.
+If you are sending an email, many offices require you to fill out a webform, rather than send an email to a specific person.
 Following the directions on the legislator's website will ensure your letter goes through the proper channels and is read by the appropriate person.

 - Write to the legislators for whom you can vote.
 Elected officials are most interested in your opinions if you are their constituent.

 - Address only one issue per letter.
 A letter that addresses one specific topic will have more impact and receive a quicker response than one covering multiple issues.
 If you have professional expertise on the issue you are addressing, be sure to describe it.

 - Ask for something specific.
 Ask the legislator to take a particular action, such as cosponsoring a bill or taking a leadership role on an issue.
 Ask the legislator to state his or her position in a letter of response.

 - Make it personal.
 Tie the issue to your personal expertise or experience, or to the district or state represented by the legislator.
 Use your own words.